cloudify-cosmo/getcloudify.org/guide/3.1/agents-description.md

 Cloudify Agents are entities installed on hosts that are part of your [blueprint]({{page.terminology_link}}#blueprint).

 {%note title=Note%}
-Some agents are actually also installed outside the scope of a specific host, but usually you wont to bother with these agents.
+Some agents are actually also installed outside the scope of a specific host, but usually you wont need to bother with these agents.
 **See the [Terminology page]({{page.terminology_link}}#agent) for a more elaborate explanation on each type of agent.**